-We intend to finance operating costs until we reach profitable operation with existing cash on hand, continued close examination of our operating spend and potential reduction in specific areas, issuances of equity and/or debt securities, and other future public or private issuances of securities, or through a combination of the foregoing.
-We raised approximately \$23.2 million in net proceeds during 2020.
-However, we may need to seek additional sources of financing if we require more funds than anticipated during the next 12 months or in later periods.
+We intend to finance operating costs until we reach profitable operation with existing cash on hand, continued close examination of our operating spend and potential reduction in specific areas, issuances of equity and/or debt securities, and other future public or private issuances of securities, or through a combination of the foregoing, though we may also consider additional capital raising alternatives, such as entering into a credit facility, if the foregoing are not available to us or unavailable on reasonable terms.
+Although we raised approximately \$79.8 million in net proceeds from equity issuances during 2021, which we believe will be sufficient to fund our planned operations through at least the next 12 months from the date of this report, if we are incorrect in our assumptions, we may need to raise additional capital sooner than expected or on less favorable terms than what might otherwise be available.
+Raising additional capital through one or more of these alternatives may further dilute our shareholders or place us under restrictive covenants limiting our ability to operate freely.

-Raising additional capital in the public markets could entail certain downsides.
-Although we will become eligible to begin using Form S-3 again on April 1, 2021, we could be limited to selling no more than one-third of our unaffiliated market capitalization, or public float, on Form S-3 in a 12-month period if our public float again falls below \$75 million.
+Raising additional capital in the public markets could also entail certain downsides.
+Although we are currently eligible to use our Form S-3, we could be limited to selling no more than one-third of our unaffiliated market capitalization, or public float, on Form S-3 in a 12-month period if our public float again falls below \$75 million.
 For more information on our inability to use Form S-3, see "Part II.
 Item 2, Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Equity Raises" below.
-Additionally, under our December 2020 purchase agreement with certain investors, we agreed for a period of one year following December 3, 2020, not to (i) issue or agree to issue equity or debt securities convertible into, or exercisable or exchangeable for, ordinary shares at a conversion price, exercise price or exchange price which floats with the trading price of the ordinary shares or which may be adjusted after issuance upon the occurrence of certain events or (ii) enter into any agreement, including an equity line of credit, whereby the Company may issue securities at a future-determined price, other than an at-the-market facility with the placement agent, H.C.
-Wainwright & Co, LLC, beginning on February 1, 2021.
+Additionally, under our September 2021 purchase agreement with certain investors, we agreed for a period of one year following September 29, 2021, not to (i) issue or agree to issue equity or debt securities convertible into, or exercisable or exchangeable for, ordinary shares at a conversion price, exercise price or exchange price which floats with the trading price of the ordinary shares or which may be adjusted after issuance upon the occurrence of certain events or (ii) enter into any agreement, including an equity line of credit, whereby we may issue securities at a future-determined price, other than an at-the-market facility with the placement agent, H.C.
+Wainwright & Co, LLC, beginning on March 29, 2022.
 Such limitations may inhibit our ability to access capital efficiently.
 Additionally, due to these limitations on our use of Form S-3 and the use of our current at-the-market offering program with a separate bank, Piper Jaffray & Co., we may be required to seek other methods for access to capital, such as a registration statement on Form S-1.
-The preparation of a registration statement on Form S-1 is and has in the past been, more time-consuming and costly.
-We may also conduct fundraising transactions in the form of private placements, potentially with registration rights or priced at a discount to the market value of our ordinary shares (similar to a transaction we conducted in December 2020), which could require shareholder approval under the rules of Nasdaq, or other equity raise transactions such as equity lines of credit.
-In addition to entailing increased capital costs, any such transactions have historically resulted in and could result in substantial dilution of our shareholders' interests and may also transfer control to a new investor or diminish the value of an investment in our ordinary shares.
+The preparation of a registration statement on Form S-1 is and has in the past been, more time-consuming and costly than using Form S-3.
+We may also conduct fundraising transactions in the form of private placements, potentially with registration rights or priced at a discount to the market value of our ordinary shares, which could require shareholder approval under the rules of Nasdaq, or other equity raise transactio

-We may also need to pursue strategic transactions, such as joint ventures, in-licensing transactions, or the sale of our business or all or substantially all of our assets.
-We are in discussions routinely with such possible sources of additional funding.
-These private financings and strategic transactions have in the past and could in the future require significant management attention, disrupt our business, adversely affect our financial results, be unsuccessful or fail to achieve the desired results.
-Agreements governing any borrowing arrangement may also contain covenants that could restrict our operations.
+We may also need to pursue strategic transactions, such as joint ventures, in-licensing transactions, or the sale of our business or all or substantially all of our assets if our financial stability is uncertain, and we are unable to raise additional capital effectively.
+These strategic transactions have in the past and could in the future require significant management attention, disrupt our business, adversely affect our financial results, be unsuccessful or fail to achieve the desired results.